• About

 • Access panels for maintenance and adjustment, including discharge chute and cutter housing, shall be closed and secured prior to starting the engine of brush chippers.

-• Workers must be trained in safe work procedures, including operating wood chipper, safety devices and safety controls.
-These procedures should be based on the manufacturer's recommendations for each machine.
+• Workers must be trained in safe work procedures, including operating the wood chipper, safety devices, and safety controls.
+These procedures should be based on the manufacturer’s recommendations for each machine.

 • All safety devices and controls, such as emergency shut-off devices, are tested and verified to be functioning properly before the chipper is used.